Belarus' IT workers exit the country

 However, things have changed rapidly over the last few weeks.
 In the wake of the discredited presidential vote, dozens of IT workers were arrested in protests, while authorities have been meddling with the internet, creating extra hurdles for IT businesses.

-Now, the exit of leading companies and IT professional is likely to have grave consequences for Belarus' tech industry.
+Now, the exit of leading companies and IT professionals is likely to have grave consequences for Belarus' tech industry.

 Exodus to Latvia

-As of mid-September, 12 businesses registered in Belarus have decided to relocate to Latvia, Latvia’s ministry of economy announced, most of which operate in the IT sector.
+As of mid-September, 12 businesses registered in Belarus have decided to relocate to Latvia, that country’s Ministry of Economy announced, most of which operate in the IT sector.

 Meanwhile, many more are likely to follow suit, as at least 100 Belarusian companies earlier said they are seriously exploring the possibility of relocating their operations to Latvia, according to LIAA.